What is an alcohol problem?

 - Having friends and family be concerned about your drinking

 If you are having problems with alcohol, it doesn’t mean that you are weak or unable to change.
-Reducing the negative effects of your drinking by cutting down or quitting often takes more than willpower or good intentions.
+Reducing the negative effects of your drinking by cutting down or quitting often takes more than will power or good intentions.
 There are many effective resources and treatments that can help you quit.
-Veterans of all ages, backgrounds, and eras have gotten treatment for alcohol problems—and treatment works.
+Veterans of all ages, backgrounds, and eras have gotten treatment for alcohol problems and achieved long-term recovery.

 “Until I went in and talked to someone, I had no idea just how many areas of my life were being affected by booze.
 I feel so much more in control of my life now – almost everything was very repairable.”